algebra2boy/React102/Project/breweries/README.md

   - [x] The state with the most brew
   - [x] The most brew type
   - [x] The total number of brew
-- [ ] **A search bar allows the user to search for an item in the fetched data**
+- [x] **A search bar allows the user to search for an item in the fetched data**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
+- [x] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [x] Filters use different input types such as a text input, a selection, or a slider
-- [ ] The user can enter specific bounds for filter values

 The following **additional** features are implemented: